About the project

 We have partnered with Ørsted to inspire the next generation of scientists by enabling access for more schools to visit the Museum and experience our curriculum-rich learning.

-In this project students will take part in interactive, educational sessions and meet people whose work is making an impact on our world.
-We showcase the diversity of science-based jobs in both the Museum and our work with industry, giving young people an insight into the corporate world and the crucial topics of renewable energy and climate change.
+In this project students take part in interactive, educational sessions and meet people whose work is making an impact on our world.
+We showcase the diversity of science-based jobs in both the Museum and in industry, giving young people an insight into the corporate world and the crucial topics of renewable energy and climate change.

 Students can experience how science is present in all aspects of our everyday life, as well as varied and inspired career opportunities within this fascinating field.

 Year-on-year visits to build students' experiences